Hastings Police Blotter March 4 - KDWA 1460 AM

 On February 23 at 11:15 a.m. officers responded to the intersection of County Road 47 and Vermillion Street for a driving complaint.
 21-year-old William Magee of Prescott was arrested for misdemeanor suspicion of DWI.

-On February 23 at 8:38 p.m. officers noticed a woman walking in the area of Tierbey Drive and Todd Way where it was determined she had an active warrant out of Dakota County.
+On February 23 at 8:38 p.m. officers noticed a woman walking in the area of Tierney Drive and Todd Way where it was determined she had an active warrant out of Dakota County.

 On February 23 at 10:36 p.m. officers responded to a disturbance call and arrested a Hastings man for assault.